 Community Supported Agriculture

-The idea here is to share some of the ins and outs of our small farm with members of our community.
+The idea here is to share some of the ins and outs of our small farm with members of our community, and make connections.
 Members sign up in advance for certified organic vegetables, and they take ownership in the successes of our family farm, learn about fresh produce, and ask questions / get to know us along the way.

-Other perks of CSA membership: updates on your remaining $ credit and recipes emailed to you occasionally throughout the summer.
+Other perks of CSA membership: periodic updates on your remaining $ credit and recipes emailed to you occasionally throughout the summer.
 First dibs anytime we have bulk deals or special sales available.
 Maybe a few on-farm events?
-Plus, it’s likely that we’ll have some extra spring or fall weekend opportunities at the farmstand, before/after we’re officially open to the public.
+Camaraderie, community, inside scoop, and being part of our farm.
+And… you tell us!
+We are very open to feedback and suggestions.
+What do you want this farm community to include?

 IN CASE YOU’RE WONDERING…